cobbzilla/mobiletto/README.md

 * [Key rotation](#Key-rotation)
 * [Driver interface](#Driver-interface)
 * [Logging](#Logging)

+### This is mobiletto-lite
+In order to lighten the weight of this npm package, this branch does not include any localized translations of the mobiletto documentation.
+It otherwise works the same as the regular `mobiletto` software.

 # Read this in another language
 This README.md document has been translated, via [hokeylization](https://github.com/cobbzilla/hokeylization), into